godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

         // Code to execute when in game.
     }

-Pieces of code do not have either of the 2 conditions above will run both in-editor and in-game.
+Pieces of code that do not have either of the 2 conditions above will run both in-editor and in-game.

 Here is how a ``_process()`` function might look for you: